-Being injured in a car accident or other serious accident can do more than cause injuries at the time of the accident.
+Injuries in a car or other serious accident can do more than cause injuries at the time of the accident.
 It can also aggravate any previous injuries or issues you already had.
 In legal and insurance terms, these are called “preexisting conditions.”
 Even if you have preexisting conditions, you can still file a claim for any injuries you receive in an accident.
 Here is why your medical history before an accident is so important.

 Because insurance companies and their attorneys will be looking for ways to minimize the effect of the accident and their responsibility to pay for it, it is important that you do two things if you have a prior condition.
 The first is to seek legal advice.
-The second is to be completely honest about the condition.
+The second is to be completely honest about your medical History Before the Accident.

 The “Eggshell Plaintiff” Theory

 Thanks to a legal concept called the “eggshell plaintiff,” at-fault parties and their insurance companies in a personal injury case do not get a pass if you had already hurt your back or neck in a previous accident.
-The “eggshell plaintiff” rule states that a defendant takes the plaintiff as they are found, prior injuries and all.
+The “eggshell plaintiff” rule states that a defendant takes the plaintiff as they are found, with prior injuries.

-The insurance company is allowed to review your records for previous injuries and treatments.
-Your attorney will make sure they only go back as far as necessary to determine whether you have received recent treatment or have had any serious injuries.
-However, if you have had a previous back or neck injury that has been aggravated by this accident, you will need to explain that to your attorney and to the insurance companies.
+The insurance company can review your records for previous injuries and treatments.
+Your attorney will ensure they only go back as far as necessary to determine whether you received recent treatment or had serious injuries.
+However, if you have had a previous back or neck injury aggravated by this accident, you must explain that to your attorney and the insurance companies.

 What the Defense Can and Cannot Get

 Your attorney will take steps to prevent them from obtaining all of your records.
-For instance, if you are claiming a back injury from the accident today, and you had once gone to a chiropractor fifteen years ago, that treatment is not “reasonably related” to your back injury today.
-However, if you had a spinal fusion two years ago, and the accident fractured your lower vertebrae, that type of treatment is related to the injury, and you would have to release it to the defense.
+For instance, if you claim a back injury from the accident today and once went to a chiropractor fifteen years ago, that treatment is not “reasonably related” to your back injury today.
+However, if you had a spinal fusion two years ago, and the accident fractured your lower vertebrae, that type of treatment is related to the injury.
+You would have to release it to the defense.
 Reach out to us if you need more information.

 How This Helps You

-If you have a chronic condition, medical records will show the progression of your condition, and the current status, so that any additional pain or aggravation of your injury can be attributed to the accident.
+If you have a chronic condition, medical records will show the progression of your condition and the current status.
+This ensures that any additional pain or aggravation of your injury can be attributed to the accident.

 How We Can Help